kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 **Prepare the hosts:**

 * Install kubernetes on all hosts - fed-{master,node}.
-This will also pull in etcd and docker.
-This guide has been tested with kubernetes-0.12.0 but should work with later versions too.
+This will also pull in docker.
+Also install etcd on fed-master.
+This guide has been tested with kubernetes-0.15.0 but should work with other versions too.
 * The [--enablerepo=update-testing](https://fedoraproject.org/wiki/QA:Updates_Testing) directive in the yum command below will ensure that the most recent Kubernetes version that is scheduled for pre-release will be installed.
 This should be a more recent version than the Fedora "stable" release for Kubernetes that you would get without adding the directive.
 * If you want the very latest Kubernetes release [you can download and yum install the RPM directly from Fedora Koji](http://koji.fedoraproject.org/koji/packageinfo?packageID=19202) instead of using the yum install command below.